Skip to Main Content

 Skis

-Elsewhere, the Stance line adds a skinnier 80mm version and updates 84, 90, and 96, and Salomon drop a new S/Max line of powerful yet approachable on-piste ski with no metal.
+Elsewhere, the Stance line adds a skinnier 80mm version and updates 84, 90, and 96, and Salomon drops a new S/Max line of powerful yet approachable on-piste skis with no metal.

-All salomon skis and boots feature an increasing amount of recycled materials, and we really dig the visual representation they chose for their eco-story.
-Look out for the rainbow sprinkles of ground up polyurethane and polypropylene in ski sidewalls – yum!
+All Salomon skis and boots feature an increasing amount of recycled materials, and we dig the visual representation they chose for their eco-story.
+Look out for the rainbow sprinkles of ground-up polyurethane and polypropylene in ski sidewalls – yum!

 Boots

-As far as other boot developments go, the S/Pro Supra will come a non-BOA, four buckle version.
+As far as other boot developments go, the S/Pro Supra will come as a non-BOA, four buckle version.
 This mid volume alpine boot will be available in 120, 110, 100, 90 GW, 90W, and 80W models.
-The new S/Pro Race is a burly race-style boot for skiers who want all the power and performance of a true race boot without having to actually bash gates.
+The new S/Pro Race is a burly race-style boot for skiers who want all the power and performance of a true race boot without bashing gates.
 This speed demon comes in a snug 96mm last, and will be available in two models: 140 and 110.

 Bindings

 Next up is the much-anticipated Shift 2.0!
-The new incarnation of Salomon’s revolutionary hybrid touring binding doesn’t reinvent the wheel, but it does feature several key updates that address concerns with the original binding.
+The new incarnation of Salomon’s revolutionary hybrid touring binding doesn’t reinvent the wheel, but it features several key updates that address concerns with the original binding.
 Perhaps most important is a re-engineered adjustable AFD plate.
-The new AFD features an all new design with an aluminum ‘Power Block’ insert that eliminates slippage within the mechanism, providing improved security and 30% better power transfer.
+The new AFD features an all-new design with an aluminum ‘Power Block’ insert that eliminates slippage within the mechanism, providing improved security and 30% better power transfer.
 The toe wings and locking lever have both been beefed up, and the brake mechanism has firmed up to eliminate the occasional skin track brake deployments that the first generation suffered from.
 All in all, Shift 2.0 combines a solid step forward in performance with the same hybrid functionality we loved the first time around.
-We’re fond of that snazzy pinky purple color, too!
+We’re fond of that snazzy pinky-purple color, too!

 2025 Season Skis